Krankile/eikon-wrapper/README.md

 One can utilize the Eikon equity screening tool if one desires to create more complex screening queries or start from scratch.
 Again, let us say we will develop the same screen as above, follow these steps.

-1. Use the search bar to search for _"screen"_ and go the the app called _"Screener"_.
+1. Search for _"screen"_ in the search bar and go to the app called _"Screener"_.
-2. On the left-hand side, one can choose from a long list of screening ideas or create one's own screen.
+2. On the left-hand side, one can choose from a long list of screening ideas or create a new screen.
-3. Search for data items and specify values ranges in the bar on the left, and see what companies qualify as you progress.
+3. Search for data items, specify values ranges in the bar on the left, and see what companies qualify as you progress.

 ![Eikon Screening Tool](img/screening-tool.png)

 4. Once you are happy with the screen, press the arrow to the right of the Excel icon in the top right and choose _"Export all as formulas"_.
 5. Open the Excel file and copy the contents of the cell that contains the formula (only the first argument to the `@TR()` function).
-You can now use this string in the screening code we provide (or elsewhere).
+You can now use this string in our screening code (or elsewhere).

 ![Excel screening string](img/excel-screen-formula.png)

 The resulting screening string from the above example is `'SCREEN(U(IN(Equity(active,public,primary))/*UNV:Public*/), IN(TR.HQCountryCode,"CA"), Contains(TR.TRBCIndustryCode,"5120"), TR.Revenue(Period=FY0)>=100000, CURN=USD)'`.
-Here, one can see that the Eikon screener tool added some small modifications, these can be removed or kept as one likes.
+Here, one can see that the Eikon screener tool added some small modifications.
+These can be removed or kept as one likes.

 ### The Data Downloading Tool

+The meat of the project is the `get_data` function, which handles a lot of the heavy lifting.
+The signature is `get_data(lst_of_tickers, fields, params, filename=None) -> pd.DataFrame` and the arguments are as follows:

+- `lst_of_tickers`: A list of strings, where each value is the Eikon ticker representing a company one wants data for (e.g., "GLO.TO," i.e., ticker GLO listed on the Toronto Stock Exchange).
+The easiest way to get this ticker list is through the screening function described above.
+- `fields`: A list of strings.
+Each string is the code for an Eikon data item.
+The best way to find these data items is in the [Data Item Browser](###The-Eikon-Data-Item-Browser).
+- `params`: A dictionary containing the parameters for the data request.
+These parameters include start and end date, currency, and data frequency.
+- `filename`: A string that, if provided, specifies the filename to which the tool should save the resulting data frame.
+If omitted, the code will not create a saved CSV and only return the data frame in memory.

 ## Examples